matthewdutton1983/cohesive/README.md

 cohesive.generate_segments(sentences)
 ```

+cohesive currently supports all SentenceTransformer models.
+Different models will be added in the future.

 ## Finetuning cohesive

 cohesive users can finetune several parameters, which all impact the final segmentation results in different ways.
 Here is a quick summary: